Indonesian Christian Student Movement: Membership

 Even though there is no explicit obligation for a member to be Christian, GMKI states that the members should accept the vision and mission of the movement, which contains statements of "the recognition of Jesus Christ as our Lord and Saviour".
 However, the official explanation of the constitution states that membership is open to other students with other faiths.
 The constitution also explicitly states that members of the central and regional board must be Christian.

 The membership of GMKI is divided into four groups: ordinary, extraordinary, honorary and supportive members.
 Ordinary members are students who are currently active in a university and accepted by the Regional Board after fulfilling the prerequisites for membership.
 Extraordinary members are alumni who were ordinary members accepted by the Regional Board after fulfilling the prerequisites for membership.
 Honorary members are those who were considered meritorious by GMKI and were appointed by the Central Board with the recommendation of the Regional Board.
-Supportive members are those who help the movement periodically, and are appointed by the Regional Board.
+Supportive members are those who help the movement periodically and are appointed by the Regional Board.

+List of chairmen

+A list of chairmen of GMKI from its establishment in 1950 until now.